vhiribarren/atom-tetromino/README.md

 - `alt`: rotate block to left
 - `p`: pause

+## TODO

+- [ ] Display blocks in color
+- [ ] Display number of deleted lines
+- [ ] Display current level
+- [ ] Implement the pause button
+- [ ] Display a "game over" message
+- [ ] Button to choose start level
+- [ ] Button to immediately restart level
+- [ ] Implement a score formula and display score
+- [ ] Locally save best score
+- [ ] Choose in preferences if game must be in a split pane or not

+## Contributions

 Contributions and bug reports are welcome.
-Please keep in mind that the whole idea of the project is to have a minimalist implementation of the tetromino falling block game, so the game should not evolve too much.
+Please keep in mind that the whole idea of the project is to have a minimalist implementation of the tetromino falling block game, so the game must not evolve too much.
 It is only for fun, like the Emacs tetromino game.

 [tetromino-wikipedia]: https://en.wikipedia.org/wiki/Tetromino